ambonvik/cimba/docs/tutorial.rst

 allocating it with ``calloc()`` instead.
 The ship is a ``cmb_process``, but we are bypassing the ``cmb_process_create()`` here and take the responsibility for the allocation step.

+In this example, we just did the ship allocation and initialization inline.
+If we were to create and/or initialize ships from more than one place in the code, we would wrap these in proper ``ship_create()`` and ``ship_initialize()`` functions to avoid repeating ourselves, but there is nothing that forces us to write pro forma constructor and destructor functions.
+(For illustration and code style, we do this "properly" in the next iteration of the example, ``tutorial/tut_2_2.c``.)

 The departure process is reasonably straightforward, capturing the exit value from the ship process and then recycling the entire ship.
 A ``cmb_condition`` is used